 - Rotate the label editor.

-- Adjust filters; contrast, brightness, gamma, and pixelated scaling.
+- Adjust filters; contrast, brightness, gamma, pixelated scaling, and grayscaling.

 - Remove polygon vertices.

-- Add comments to a frame or image.
+- Add comments or issues to a frame or image.

 - Quickly center an image.